 From Waltz to Tango to Salsa, we offer all styles of dance lessons in a fun, friendly, supportive environment, while promoting physical, social, and emotional well-being.
 Private lessons are also available for a fee.
 Dance Mobility’s free group lessons are supported by a grant from the Rehabilitation Institute of Michigan Foundation.
 For more information, call 248-454-1715.

 Are you or somebody you know interested in Para Dance Lessons?
-Fill out the form below and we’d be happy to answer any questions or help you get started!
+Fill out the form to the right and we’d be happy to answer any questions or help you get started!

 “Cheryl Angelelli and students of the Dance Mobility Program at Fred Astaire Bloomfield Hills, MI, prove that the power of dance can overcome any challenge.
 Everyone has the ability to experience the joy of dancing – just ask Cheryl Angelelli.
 Cheryl is the inspiration behind the Dance Mobility program at the Fred Astaire Dance Studio of Bloomfield Hills, Michigan.

 It all began when Cheryl saw a post on the FADS Bloomfield Hills Facebook page about a new instructor who would be teaching ballroom dancing lessons to students in wheelchairs.
 Cheryl immediately reached out to owner, Evan Mountain.
 “I told Evan that I missed dancing more than walking,” says Cheryl, who was left a quadriplegic after a tragic diving accident when she was a teenager.
 Working with instructor, Sergio Sanchez, Cheryl was amazed at how quickly she fell in love with the activity.
 It was no surprise that when Evan approached Cheryl a month later to discuss a program focused on students in wheelchairs, she quickly obliged.